 An introduction to model metrics

-Model metrics help you evaluate the performance of a model and allows you to qualitatively compare two models.
+Model metrics help you evaluate the performance of a model and allows you to qualitatively compare different models.
 You can use model metrics to surface low-performing classes, find and fix labeling errors, and improve the overall performance of the model before it hits production on real-world data.

 Why does model accuracy not give a complete picture of the model's performance?